Trepan-Debuggers/remake/docs/debugger/sessions.rst

-Stepping through the program can be illuminating as far as what is going on, especially when the Makefile has been derived in some way, is the case here.
-This make file was created via `autotools`.
+Stepping through the program can be illuminating as far as what is going on, especially when the Makefile has been derived in some way, as is the case here.
+This Makefile was created via `autotools`.

 I had assumed that when I run `make` it looks for a default target and runs that.
 But as we see here, the first thing that goes on is to